Cruzeiro is one victory away from equaling Atlético’s record in Serie B

 At home, Raposa scored 18 goals and took only two.
 With his great performance, he took the lead and opened up an advantage over competitors for a spot in Serie A.

-Only Atltico, champions in 2006, achieved more wins in a row at home in Serie B in the current format.
+Only Atltico, champions in 2006, achieved more consecutive victories at home in Serie B in the current format.
 That year, the alvinegro team won 12 matches in a row and headed for the title.

 With the result against Tombense, Cruzeiro equaled Cricima.
 In 2012, the team from Santa Catarina won 11 times in a row as home team.